Find your Florida Tax ID Number, Folio Number, Parcel ID Number (Updated 2025)

 4) Sub-Division

 The next 3 digits of the folio number.
 If your home is an un-subdivided property, you should see ‘000’ in your report.
 Every subdivision within a section is given a consecutive number.
-For example, 006 within a section is the 6th subdivision recorded within the section.
+As an example, 006 within a section is the 6th subdivision recorded within the section.
 Some acreage parcels were apart of the old subdivisions and has the code ‘001’ or ‘002’.
+This is comparable to your responsibility to find your Florida Tax ID Number accurately.

 5) Parcel Identifier